Rozapz/Ottawa-Rental-Market-/README.md

  ![Image](Data/heatmap.png)

 In our analysis, we observed a notable price difference when it comes to row structures with three units or more, indicating a significant compared to other structure types.
 Interestingly, noted a distinct trend in this category, where prices experienced a drop from 2019 to 2020, followed by a rise in the following years.
-Showing that the price effects of the unit structure are becoming less.
+They are showing that the price effects of the unit structure are becoming less.
 The trend of price for the other types is the same and close to each other.

 c.
 How the overall average compares to Toronto, Montreal, and Vancouver areas